nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/UserGuide.md

          _________________________________________________________________________________________
 ```

-### 3.9 Finding Ingredient
+#### 3.3.3 Finding Ingredient: `find`

-User needs to enter `b` in the menu first.
 To find an ingredient from the IngredientsList, user needs to execute command below:

-Format: `find` `keyword`
+Format: `find` `INGREDIENT_NAME`

-if the ingredient index does not exist in the list, message is output:
+If the ingredient index does not exist in the list, message is output:

 ```
 	 No such ingredient found!